 As you can see the data from address column is absent, because we did not specif it in our SELECT query.

+SELECT * FROM student;

+The above query will show all the records of student table, that means it will show complete dataset of the table.